 If you’ve built a support team to help you manage your book’s success, you’ll want to write out who is covering what, when you’ll need to give approvals, and deadlines that you need to meet for your team.

 List out your future goals, and be S.M.A.R.T about it.
-And by SMART, I mean specific, measurable, attainable, realistic,
+And by SMART, I mean specific, measurable, attainable, realistic, and timely.

 Include all the details of what you want to achieve, who is involved, where this will happen, when you’d like to achieve it, which obstacles you’ll need to overcome, and why this is beneficial to your author brand or book.